Insights · Foundations

 funded traders

-The unglamorous skill that actually keeps the account alive — and the simple math behind it.
+The unglamorous skill that keeps the account alive, and the math behind it.

 Everyone wants the perfect entry.
 But the traders who keep funded accounts obsess over something far less glamorous: how much they lose when they’re wrong.
-Risk management isn’t a side topic — it’s the whole game.
+Risk management is the whole game.

 Risk a small, fixed amount per trade

-Decide in advance the most you’ll lose on any single trade — a small, fixed slice of the account (many use around 1%).
-Same size discipline every time, win or lose.
-This is what turns a string of losses into a survivable dip instead of a blown account.
+Decide in advance the most you’ll lose on any single trade.
+A small, fixed slice of the account (many use around 1%).
+Same size every time, win or lose.
+That discipline turns a string of losses into a survivable dip instead of a blown account.

 The math of survival: risk 1% per trade and ten losses in a row costs you ~10%.
 Risk 10% per trade and the same ten losses wipe you out.
 The size of your loss decides whether you get to keep playing.